Director & Founder, International

 Graham Manson is currently a Director at International Resilience Group (IRG), an independent consultancy company, providing a range of resilience services within the public, private and not-for-profit sectors.
 He is also an independent member of the Risk and Audit Committee of Central Health Gippsland.
-Prior to establishing IRG, he was employed in a national role by the Australian Energy Market Operator (AEMO), where he focused on Business Security, Crisis and Contingency Planning and Emergency Planning and Response.
-Prior to this, Graham worked as the Corporate Emergency Planning & Security Manager for SP AusNet (a member of the Singapore Power Group) supporting and protecting $11+ billon of deployed electricity and gas assets.
-He worked as the Terminal Security Manager for Australian Pacific Airports Management Company (APAM), where he oversaw all of the security and emergency requirements for Melbourne Airport, servicing 250,000 aircraft movements and 35 million passengers.
+Prior to establishing IRG, he was employed in a national role by the Australian Energy Market Operator (AEMO), where he focused on business security, crisis and contingency planning and emergency planning and response.
+Prior to this, Graham worked as the corporate emergency planning and security manager for SP AusNet (a member of the Singapore Power Group) supporting and protecting $11 + billon of deployed electricity and gas assets.
+He worked as the terminal security manager for Australian Pacific Airports Management Company (APAM), where he oversaw all of the security and emergency requirements for Melbourne Airport, servicing 250,000 aircraft movements and 35 million passengers.

-Graham has had significant involvement in aviation and energy security and emergency initiatives, which included being appointed by the Minister as a member of the advisory group to review Aviation Security Screening in Australia as well as managing airport security (across landside, terminal and airfield precincts) during a period of record passenger growth, stretched facilities and massive capital development while achieving targeted service levels throughout.
+Graham has had significant involvement in aviation and energy security and emergency initiatives, which included being appointed by the Minister as a member of an advisory group to review aviation security screening in Australia as well as managing airport security (across Landside, Terminal and airfield precincts) during a period of record passenger growth, stretched facilities and massive capital development while achieving targeted service levels throughout.
 He also has been involved in some of Australia’s worst disasters, such as Black Saturday.
 In 2008 he was recognised by the Australian Institute of Public Safety and awarded the Excellence in Security Management Award.

-Graham is familiar with a broad cross-section of control rooms that span numerous sectors (particularly the energy sector) and he was a key contributor to the Australian Government’s Community Recovery Handbook (Handbook 2, Australian Emergency Management Institute) and has presented at numerous conferences and been a member of a number of professional committees.
+Graham was a key contributor to the Australian Governments Community Recovery Handbook (Handbook 2, Australian Emergency Management Institute) and has presented at numerous conferences and been a member of a number of professional committees.